rishikapadia/99-Internship/README.md

 ###[HighJump 11 WebWise History Report](https://www.google.com)

-desc
+In HighJump 11, added a WebWise page to display transaction log history records.

-Currently a live WebWise report for 99.
+It is currently a live WebWise report used at 99 Cents Only Stores.

 ###Automate Barnett benefit file from Lawson